MrPowers/mungingdata/docs/apache-spark/deduplicating-and-collapsing.md

   - "apache-spark"
 ---

+# Deduplicating and Collapsing Records in Spark DataFrames

 This blog post explains how to filter duplicate records from Spark DataFrames with the `dropDuplicates()` and `killDuplicates()` methods.
 It also demonstrates how to collapse duplicate records into a single row with the `collect_list()` and `collect_set()` functions.

 Make sure to read [Writing Beautiful Spark Code](https://leanpub.com/beautiful-spark/) for a detailed overview of how to deduplicate production datasets and for background information on the [ArrayType columns](https://mungingdata.com/apache-spark/arraytype-columns/) that are returned when DataFrames are collapsed.